peter60626/pete-automation/README.md

 # pete-automation
-Resume file - this repo is dedicated to my resume!
+Resume file - This repo is dedicated to my resume! in which i will configure ec2-instance  pcv ,elastic beanstalk serverless server and load balancing, auto-scaling and meybe a Jenkins automation.